aussieadventurecaravans/caravansalesaustralia/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.0.3 - 2018-01-18 =
+= 4.1.4 - 2018-05-22 =
-* Fix - Pass Stripe source as id instead of object as some sites may conflict with objects being passed.
-* Fix - For Payment Request Button, if test keys are not filled, it can cause live mode not to function.
+* Tweak - Improve performance when getting source id and charge id from database.
+* Add - GDPR privacy support.
+* Update - WC 3.4 compatibility.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.0 =
+= 4.1 =
-4.0 is a major update.
+4.1 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.